Psychopathy Checklist: Controversy

 Because an individual's scores may have important consequences for his or her future, the potential for harm if the test is used or administered incorrectly is considerable.
 The test can only be considered valid if administered by a suitably qualified and experienced clinician under controlled conditions.

 There has been controversy over the use of the PCL-R by UK prison and secure psychiatric services, including its role in the government's administrative category of 'Dangerous and Severe Personality Disorder' (a separate older administrative category of 'psychopathic disorder' in the Mental Health Act was abolished in 2007).
 One leading forensic psychologist, while Deputy Chief at the Ministry of Justice, has argued that it has not lived up to claims that it could identify those who would not benefit from current treatments or those most likely to violently reoffend.

 Several recent studies and very large-scale meta-analysis have cast serious doubt on whether the PCL-R performs as well as other instruments, or better than chance.
-To the extent that it does perform better, it is unclear whether it is due the PCL-R's inclusion of past offending history, rather than the personality trait scores that make it unique.
+To the extent that it does perform better, it is unclear whether it is due to the PCL-R's inclusion of past offending history, rather than the personality trait scores that make it unique.